 HR & Recruiting

-Hyper-personalized candidate outreach, sourcing follow-ups, and AI reply classification
+Hyper-personalized candidate outreach, recruiter outreach drafting, sourcing follow-ups, and AI reply classification

-AI analyzes candidate profiles and talent-pool context to draft personalized outbound messages, recruiter-edited emails and InMails, re-engage past applicants, run multichannel follow-up sequences, classify replies, and optimize cadence so recruiters can scale sourcing outreach without losing control of tone or workflow.
+AI analyzes candidate profiles and talent-pool context to draft personalized outbound messages, generate recruiter-ready InMails and email variants, surface talking points, run multichannel follow-up sequences, classify replies, and keep outreach activity synced with ATS/CRM workflows so recruiters can scale sourcing outreach without losing control of tone, workflow, or candidate experience.

 Why the human is still essential here